 Index-linked gilts with a three-month lag trade and are issued on the basis of the real clean price per £100 nominal.
 Settlement proceeds are calculated by multiplying the real clean price by the relevant index ratio to get the inflation-adjusted clean price and then adding the (inflation-adjusted) accrued interest to this.

 To calculate the inflation adjustment two RPI figures are required - that applicable to the gilt when it was originally issued and that relating to the current interest payment.
 In each case the RPI figures used are those applicable eight months before the relevant dates (e.g. for a November dividend date the RPI from the previous March is used).
 This “indexation lag” is required so that the size of each forthcoming interest payment is known at the start of the coupon period, thereby allowing the accrued interest to be calculated.

-There are currently eight undated gilts in issue.
+There are currently four very small undated gilts in issue and all of these will be redeemed at par on 5 July 2015.
 These are the oldest remaining gilts in issue, some dating back to the nineteenth century.
-The redemption of these bonds is at the discretion of the Government, but because they carry low coupons 'in perpetuity', it would not be cost effective over the long run for Government to redeem and refinance them until long yields had fallen sufficiently below the coupon level for a sustained period, and it could be judged that future refinancing would be cost effective.
-Most undated gilts pay interest twice a year; however some pay interest four times a year.
+The redemption of these bonds is at the discretion of the Government, but because they carry low coupons 'in perpetuity', it has only become cost effective over the long run for Government to redeem and refinance them when long yields fell sufficiently below the coupon level for a sustained period, and it could be judged that future refinancing would be cost effective.

 Double-dated conventional gilts

 In the past, the Government has issued double-dated gilts with a band of maturity dates.
 The Government had the option to redeem these gilts in whole, or in part, on any day between the first and final maturity dates, subject to giving not less than three months' notice in the London Gazette.
 The final gilt of this type, 12% Exchequer Stock 2013-17 was redeemed on 12 December 2013.